 The most important indicator of better driver safety and efficiency is the values of the hos.
 HOS or hours of service is calculated using an ELD or Electronic Logging Device.
 These are linked to the truck’s system and track the daily hours of operations of the driver.
 This device will ensure the drive is well within the legal hours of operations.
 Tracking HOS is necessary for better health of the driver, comfortable hours of operations, and the manager’s ability to better program shifts.
 Note that the automated tracking of HOS is a mandate by the government, and using paper logging is no longer a viable option.

 A fleet service that does not run on time is always going to be left behind.
 One small delay or breakdown will lead to a domino effect of errors.
 The timeliness of a fleet is directly related to the punctuality of the driver.
 By having a pre-planned schedule for the whole staff, the service will always be on time.
 This process also includes the crew’s rostering like managers, ground staff, manual labor, and much more.
 The only way for a fleet to work free from glitches is if all these moving parts work in harmony.

 These KPIs are valuable for both the company and the consumer.
-They work as a framework for better decision making and business practice.
+They work as a framework for better decision-making and business practice.
 An operation that does not halt and introspect the business will definitely perish in the competitive work.
 Fortunately, using tech has made this process fast and effective.
-These devices give perfect insights without any calculation-errors or delays.
+These devices give perfect insights without any calculation errors or delays.
 In essence, the future of fleets is automation.
 Fleet software and management tools are a sure way to keep all of these pointers in check.
-The best in class software help you preempt this information and present them to the management in a very usable format.
+The best-in-class software helps you preempt this information and present them to the management in a very usable format.